 Delhi is a shopping hub for tourists, but what people do not know is that shop owners sometimes end up charging exorbitant rates to foreigners, and thus it is important to bargain with them as much as possible.
 Moreover, irrespective of how happening Delhi’s nightlife is, there have been major safety issues for tourists and women in particular.
 Thus, it is not advisable for people on travel to step out alone in less populated areas without proper knowledge of the locality.

-Every popular tourist destination has its pros and cons, but the advantages of Delhi travel outweigh the cons.
+Every popular tourist destination has its pros and cons, but the advantages of travel outweigh the cons.
 Nowhere in the world would you find a city with culture and modernism as diverse as in Delhi, and nowhere would you find people as welcoming and helpful as in Delhi.
 Despite being one of the most polluted cities in the world, Delhi has some of the most beautiful gardens in the world.
-Despite being popular for the limited safety of women, Delhi people are most friendly and accommodating.
+Despite being popular for the limited safety of women, The people in the city are most friendly and accommodating.